 There are restoration cases in which both procedures are useful in the exact same patient.
 For example, FUT may first be used to maximize a donor yield to its limitations, but after several strip sessions, the scalp may become too tight to continue to extract donor grafts via FUT, or the donor scar may become wider than desired.

 In the event of any of the before mentioned cases, the physician can switch to FUE to obtain additional grafts.
 Additionally, FUE may be used to camouflage the scar of the previous FUT procedures.

 Surgeons that practice both FUE And FUT are usually more experienced at hair restoration

 It is easier for a practice to adopt and train a clinical staff by only performing a single hair transplant technique.
 FUE procedures require a smaller staff than FUT, particularly if a practice is relying upon a robot for graft extraction.
 Because of the ability to implement staffing cuts, robotic graft extraction serves as a cost saving measure that has attracted many doctors new to the field that have chosen to focus exclusively on FUE.

-It takes a greater patience and dedication to the craft of hair restoration to methodically hire and train a staff that can ably perform FUT.
+It takes a greater patience and dedication to the craft of hair restoration to methodically hire and train a staff that can competently perform FUT.
 And it remains in the patient’s best interests to be under the medical supervision of a physician who’s practice has the skill, tools, and experience to perform both FUE and FUT.